Origins of Yogalates

 The understanding of the common body types is bought to the forefront of every pose blended through the class structures unique to Yogalates.
 Supports the individual’s nervous system the alignment of diaphragm and needs in practise.
 Finally the climax of the class explores a soothing heartfelt Savasana.

-Louise is joined by her daughter Crystal Solomon Lebars, a physiotherapist born and bred in the Yogalates linage etc With their combined skill set the Yogalates method is ever evolving with in the parameters of movement science and function.
+Louise is joined by her daughter Crystal Solomon Lebars, a physiotherapist born and bred in the Yogalates lineage etc. With their combined skill set the Yogalates method is ever evolving with in the parameters of movement science and function.

-Nicole Whiteman, who has been teaching Yogalates for 15 years in Sydney was the start up founder of Body Awakenings and now runs inspyatherapies.com, says that although she had practised Iyengar, vinyasa and Bikram Yoga, she found that she didn’t have core strength.
+Nicole Whiteman, who has been teaching Yogalates for 17 years in Sydney was founder of Body Awakenings and now runs Inspya Me, says that although she had practised Iyengar, vinyasa and Bikram Yoga, she found that she didn’t have core strength.
 “Yogalates made every pose feel different,” she says.
 “It also stabilised my lower back, something a lot of clients tell me is the same for them.”
+Nicole now works alongside Louise and leads Yogalates Teacher Trainings.

 "Yoga is a practical method for making one's life purposeful, useful and noble" Patanjali